 The NOAA series of satellites represent U.S. National Oceanic and Atmospheric Administration (NOAA) spacecraft units.
 They are launched into polar sun-synchronous circular orbits at the altitude of about 850 km.

-NOAA-15 launched May 13, 1998 in the morning orbit
+NOAA-15 was launched on May 13, 1998 into the morning orbit

-NOAA-18 launched on May 20, 2005 in the afternoon orbit
+NOAA-18 was launched on May 20, 2005 into the afternoon orbit

-NOAA-19 launched February 6, 2009 in the afternoon orbit
+NOAA-19 was launched on February 6, 2009 into the afternoon orbit

 Make sure the “Filter Audio” checkbox is unchecked.